Working with parameters of signals for custom templates

 -

-- data digitisation. -
+- data bit (width); -

-- the number of fractional bits. -
+- number of fractional bits; -

-- flag determining whether the type is unsigned. -
+- flag determining whether the type is unsigned; -

-- flag determining whether the type is a floating point number. -
+- flag determining whether the type is a floating-point number; -

 - flag determining whether the type is complex.